4DGB/4DGBWorkflow/README.md

 5. Run Chrome browser on the running server at this address: ```http://localhost:8000/compare.html?gtkproject=example_project```.
 You'll see the following result (may need to resize the browser window):

 ![](doc/example_screen.png)

+## General Instructions

+More general instructions for creating workflows from scratch are underdevelopment.

+- The [File Specification Document](doc/file_specs.md) shows full details on what can be included in the input data.